200 Level Courses:

 A systematic analysis of theories of juvenile delinquency and how the juvenile justice system manages delinquents.
 Consideration is also given to the solutions of delinquency.
 Same as SOCI 332.

-Designed as an exploration of contemporary moral issues and as an introduction to research ethics, this course examines philosophy-based ethics theories and encourages their application in case studies across an array of disciplines.
-A segment of the course is exclusively devoted to application in research endeavors.
+Designed as an exploration of contemporary moral issues and as an introduction to research ethics, this course examines philosophy-based ethical theories and encourages their application in case studies derived from an array of disciplines.
+A segment of the course is exclusively devoted to applications in scientific endeavors.
 Students are required to obtain National Institutes of Health certification to conduct research with human participants.
 Same as PSYC 339, SOCI 339.

 A philosophical and pragmatic examination of justice and punishment.
-The course will provide an understanding of the conceptual foundations of justice.
+The course will provide the student with an understanding of the conceptual foundations of justice.

 Prerequisite: CRIM 359.